riazakhan94/number_guess/README.md

 # Number Guessing Game

-This is a number guessing game, can be played by 1/2 players for fun.
+This is a number guessing game, can be played by 1 or 2 players for fun.

 ## Description